 I merged your recent thread with this one as some of your questions are covered here.
 I think you are probably making your job of choosing a new monitor unnecessarily difficult by theorising about things that in actuality make very little difference.
 Different people have different sensitivities to these sorts of factors, but it would be a bit of a push to suggest some of them actually make a real difference to visual comfort.
-Opting for a PWM free model can certainly make sense – we also have a list here, but TFT Central’s list is also an excellent resource.
+Opting for a PWM free model can certainly make sense, TFT Central’s list is an excellent resource.
 Provided the brightness and viewing conditions (lighting) are appropriate very few people have any eyestrain or related issues using PWM-free monitors regardless of whether they use FRC.
 The XL2420TE (or 11T/20T European models) is one example of a monitor users are very happy with (those who usually suffer eyestrain using other monitors) but this uses a moderately ‘heavy’ matte surface and also employs dithering.

 So FRC I wouldn’t really wouldn’t worry about.
 PWM can be an issue, but fortunately there are a number of decent PWM-free options out there.
 Refresh rate can certainly have an effect in that some users fine it ‘straining’ to view moving content if there is a fair degree of motion blur.
 Others don’t care about this at all and it makes no difference to their visual comfort.
 Screen surface should be appropriate for your viewing environment, usually the best bet for being ‘easy on the eyes’ is a very light matte or ‘semi glossy’ screen surface.